sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 **We drastically underestimated the value of _m_ for some enterprise customers.**

-One of our large enterprise customers, who is also one of our earliest adopters of LSIF-base code intelligence at scale, had completed an upgrade from Sourcegraph 3.17 to 3.20.
+One of our large enterprise customers, who is also one of our earliest adopters of LSIF-based code intelligence at scale, had completed an upgrade from Sourcegraph 3.17 to 3.20.
 After the upgrade, they realized they were no longer getting refreshed precise code intelligence and sent us this cubist Sydney Opera House of a graph, indicating that something was deeply wrong.

 <figure>
   <img src="https://sourcegraphstatic.com/blog/commit-graph-optimizations/oom.png" alt="Worker OOM">